 There are many different types of senior care and every day it seems like there is more jargon being used for the betterment of the elder.
 All of these elderly care options are designed to take care of aging adults.
 Navigating the different levels of senior care doesn’t need to be difficult.
 For your aging parent, we will work from the least amount of care to the most comprehensive.

 Adult Day Care Programs

 With life expectancy rising and Baby boomers becoming elderly more adult day care programs are opening in most communities.

-Home care is what Alvita Care specializes in and is part of the largest segment of elder care.
-Over 7.6 million people rely on private duty caregivers to take care of their elder loved one.
+Home care is what Alvita Care specializes in and is part of the largest segment of eldercare.
+Over 7.6 million people rely on private duty caregivers to take care of their elder loved ones.
 Home care allows the elderly to stay in the home and can be as little as 4 hours per day or around the clock care.
 This provides the elderly with the most flexibility and can ramp up and down as your elderly loved ones need change.

 Assisted Living Facility

-Assisted living facilities offer care to aging loved ones who need help with some activities of daily living but whose medical conditions so not require consistent, daily medical care.
+Assisted living facilities provide care to aging loved ones who need help with some activities of daily living but whose medical conditions do not require consistent daily medical care.
 Elderly residents at these facilities enjoy a certain amount of autonomy and don’t require regular or constant medical attention (i.e., they might be looked in on twice a day as opposed to every few hours).
 The living conditions are similar to an apartment building or door rooms for the elder.

 Links to services that our caregivers supplement senior home care with:

 – Organizing Tips for Homes with Elderly Parents